 Business purpose always has these two aspects — what you need to do better to satisfy your customers and what you need to do better to survive and prosper as a business.
 Fortunately, addressing the former issue often solves the latter, but you must know precisely what the problem is as you start.

 For example, when I visited Jefferson Pilot’s policy writing operation for life insurance several years ago, managers were able to tell me immediately about their business purpose.
-This was to reduce the time needed to write a policy from 30 days to as little as one day.
+It was to reduce the time needed to write a policy from 30 days to as little as one day.
 This benefited both the insured and the agents selling policies, who only get their commission once the policy is delivered to the customer.
 More to the point for the company, superior service would cause independent agents to select Jefferson Pilot as the preferred insurance to sell and permit JP to grow sales rapidly without cutting prices in an otherwise stagnant market.

 Yet I’m often amazed that there seems to be little or no connection between current lean projects and any clearly identified business purpose.
 Set-up reduction is being pursued because it’s the right, lean thing to do.
 Pull systems are being installed because push is bad and pull is good.
-Meanwhile customers are no happier and the company is doing no better financially.
-So start with business need, defined both for your customer and your company, and ask about the gap between where you are and where you need to be.
+Meanwhile, customers are no happier, and the company is doing no better financially.
+So, start with business need, defined both for your customer and your company, and ask about the gap between where you are and where you need to be.